auschill/ParallelProgrammingLabs/docs/Labs/Lab3_IO_Planning.md

 <div align=center><img src="l3image/report_timing_summary.PNG" alt="drawing" width="600"/></div>

 ## A note about Setup/Hold times and Slack
-Setup and Hold times are the quantity of time needed for a signal to be high to be counted as valid and not metastable.
+Setup times are the quantity of time needed for a signal to be high to be counted as valid and not metastable.
 Setup time is the amount of time a signal should be high before the rising (or falling) edge of a clock signal to be valid.
 Hold time is the amount of time a signal should be high after the falling (or rising) edge of a clock signal to be valid.

 Slack is difference in the required arrival time of a signal at an endpoint (D input flipfop), and the actual arrival time at the endpoint.
 * The worst negative slack is the term for the largest difference from all nets for Setup times